Dev-Sites/digitalcoaching/Setting-Expectations.md

 We've noticed an anti-pattern where many coaches (more than half) struggled to communicate clearly when they had to share something that didn't seem like good news for the client.

 In most cases of this anti-pattern, the coach was avoiding a topic or was refusing to give a clear answer.
 For example, coaches have to sleep sometime.
-So if I client asks you to check in with them at 3am your time, your answer should come easily and clearly:
+So if a client asks you to check in with them at 3am your time, your answer should come easily and clearly:

 >“I can’t check in with you at that time because that is outside of my work hours."